 Unbalanced Youth Justice

 The Burns Institute is in pursuit of an equitable and excellent youth justice system.
 A system used sparingly and appropriately.
 We know that our current youth justice system is not equitable, excellent, or used sparingly and appropriately.
-Nearly 55,000 youth were incarcerated on any given night in 2013, most (87 percent) for non-violent offenses.
-The majority (66 percent) were youth of color.
+More than 47,000 youth were incarcerated on any given night in 2015, most (73 percent) for non-violent offenses.
+The majority (69 percent) of those incarcerated were youth of color.

 Nationwide, youth of color are significantly more likely to be incarcerated than White youth.
 In 2015: